dspedroborges/quiz-maker/README.md

 - [ ] Don't allow repeated questions
 - [ ] Creation form
 - [ ] Generation of quizzes with LLM
+- [ ] App available in English and Portuguese

 ## Prerequisites